The Emperor's Birthday: Modern – contemporary

-During the reign of Emperor Hirohito (the Shōwa period, 1926–1989), the Emperor's birthday was observed on 29 April.
+During the reign of Emperor Hirohito (the Shōwa era, 1926–1989), the Emperor's birthday was observed on 29 April.
 That date remained a public holiday, posthumously renamed Greenery Day in 1989 and Shōwa Day in 2007.

 On 30 April 2019, the 125th Emperor Akihito abdicated as per the Constitution of Japan and in accordance with the Imperial Code Special Law Concerning the Retirement of the Emperor.
-Because Akihito's birthday is December 23, and his successor Naruhito's is 23 February 2019 was the first time since the introduction of the Holidays Act in 1948 that there were no Emperor's Birthday celebrations.
+Because Akihito's birthday is 23 December, and his successor Naruhito's is 23 February 2019 was the first year since the introduction of the Holidays Act in 1948 that there were no Emperor's Birthday celebrations.

 Because of concerns related to the COVID-19 pandemic, the public celebrations for Naruhito's birthday were cancelled in 2020 (Reiwa 2), 2021 (Reiwa 3) and 2022 (Reiwa 4).
 However, the emperor addressed and thanked the public for their wishes in a press conference and a recorded video message 2020 and 2021 respectively.

 Observance

-Many citizens write letters to the Emperor during the week leading up to his birthday, and hang the Japanese flag the day of.
+Many citizens write letters to the emperor during the week leading up to his birthday, and display the Japanese flag on the day.